psanan/swiss-german-english/README.md

 ----------------------------------------------------------------------------------------------

+gsee : to see
+ich gsee : I see
+du gseesch : you see
+er gseet : he sees
+mir gsend : we see

 säge : to say
 ich säge : I say
 du saisch : you say
 er sait :  he says
 mir säged : we say

 zwüsched zwölf und ais : between twelve and one [no "-i" endings here!] vom achti bis am nuuni : from eight o'clock to nine o'clock normalerwiis : normally